oliverjantar/rust_course/homework_11/README.md

 ### Tracing
 When client is started, debug tracing logs are saved to `./logs` directory.
 The output can be changed with argument `--logs-dir <LOGS_DIR>`.

+### End-to-End Encryption
+As a bonus I implemented end to end symmetric encryption for text messages on the client side.
+It is not perfect and a lot of message metadata is still visible, but it is a good start.

+Client can be started with end-to-end encryption by passing the `--e2e-encryption-key <E2E_ENCRYPTION_KEY>` parameter.
+E.g. ` cargo run --bin client -- --e2e-encryption-key scrt
+`
+If one of the clients with a different encryption key is connected to the server, it won't be able to read the messages.
+Instead message `Unable to decrypt message from <USER>.` will be displayed.

+The messages are also stored encrypted in the database.
+Api is still returning them as base-64 encoded strings to the web-client, but it's not possible to decrypt it without the secret key.

 ### Running a client

 ```